cognitedata/inso-bootstrap-cli/README.md

 idp-cdf-mappings:
   - cdf-project: shiny-dev
     mappings:
       - cdf-group: cdf:all:owner
       - idp-source-id: 123456-7890-abcd-1234-314159
       - idp-source-name: CDF_DEV_ALL_OWNER
   - cdf-project: shiny-prod
     mappings:
       - cdf-group: cdf:all:owner
       - idp-source-id: 123456-7890-abcd-1234-314159
       - idp-source-name: CDF_PROD_ALL_OWNER
 ```

 ##### `namespaces` section

-The `namespaces` section allows a two-level configuration of access-control groups:
+The `namespaces` section allows a two-level configuration of access control groups:

-Like for example:
+For example:

-- `src` for sources or `ca` for corporate applications,
+- `src` for sources, or `ca` for corporate applications,
-- `in` for user-input control,
+- `in` for user input control,
-- `uc` typically for use-cases (providing the data-product and built on top of the other data-sources)
+- `uc` typically for use cases (providing the data product and built on top of the other data sources).

 A minimal configuration extract of the `namespaces` section: